 As a veteran, you and your family may be eligible for educational benefits under the Montgomery GI Bill® (Chapt.
-30), The Montgomery GI Bill Selected Reserve (Chapt.1606), Survivors & Educational Assistance (Chapt 35), the Vocational Rehabilitation and Employment Program (Chapt 31), or the Post 9/11 Veterans Educational Assistance Act of 2008 (Chapt.
+30), The Montgomery GI Bill® Selected Reserve (Chapt.1606), Survivors & Educational Assistance (Chapt 35), the Veteran Readiness and Employment Program (Chapt 31), or the Post 9/11 Veterans Educational Assistance Act of 2008 (Chapt.
 33).

 The Office of Veterans Services (OVS) can help you navigate your military education benefit, including applying for benefits, providing information, and serving as a liaison between you and the VA Regional Processing Office.
 Our dedicated administrators are here for you!